Welcome to today's edition of the Rush 24-7 podcast.

 Number two, by undertaking massive arrest operations, invading regions that have an impact on the resistance, and hence causing the resistance to lose many of its elements.

-Other words, we're capturing a lot of these SOBs.
+In other words, we're capturing a lot of these SOBs.

-We are arresting them, and who knows where we're taking them.
+And who knows where we're taking them?

-And who knows what we're doing to them when we get them there.
+And who knows what we're doing to them when we get them there?

 But we can all dream.